Aider-AI/aider/docs/faq.md

   - It asks to create a git repo if you launch it in a directory without one.
   - Whenever GPT edits a file, aider commits those changes with a descriptive commit message.
 This makes it easy to undo or review GPT's changes.
   - Aider takes special care if GPT tries to edit files that already have uncommitted changes (dirty files).
 Aider will first commit any preexisting changes with a descriptive commit message.
-This makes sure you never lose your work if GPT makes an inappropriate change.
+This keeps your edits separate from GPT's edits, and makes sure you never lose your work if GPT makes an inappropriate change.

 Aider also allows you to use in-chat commands to `/diff` or `/undo` the last change made by GPT.
-To do more complex management of your git history, you cat use raw `git` commands, either by using `/git` within your chat, or with git tools outside of aider.
+To do more complex management of your git history, you cat use raw `git` commands, either by using `/git` within the chat, or with standard git tools outside of aider.

 While it is not recommended, you can disable aider's use of git in a few ways: